 - What is the coaching workflow story, and when does it reach feature parity with Gong’s review interface?

-If Salesforce can’t answer the third question specifically, the integration isn’t ready for enterprise scale.
-Identity resolution across conversation participants is a harder problem than it looks, particularly in complex B2B deals with multiple stakeholders across multiple calls.
+The third question remains the sharpest test of integration readiness.
+Identity resolution across conversation participants is a harder problem than it looks in complex B2B deals with multiple stakeholders across multiple calls.
+If Salesforce can’t answer it specifically, the enterprise-scale integration isn’t there yet.

 The Competitive Outcome That’s Most Likely